Method for environmental noise estimation via injection tests for ground-based gravitational wave detectors: Frequency conversion and linearity

 \section{Frequency conversion and linearity}

-Confirmation of the frequency conversion and PSD linearity are performed by single frequency PEM injection varying the injection power. \Fref{fig:Linearity} (left) is an example where the result of the approximately 366~Hz single frequency acoustic injection in the PR booth is shown.
-The increase in the interferometer PSD around 366~Hz is due to the acoustic injection and is wide, even though the microphone signal has sharp frequency dependence.
+Confirmation of the frequency conversion and PSD linearity are performed by single frequency PEM injection varying the injection power. \Fref{fig:Linearity} (top and middle) is an example where the result of the approximately 366~Hz single frequency acoustic injection in the PR booth is shown.
+The increase in the interferometer PSD around 366~Hz is due to the acoustic injection and is broad, even though the microphone signal has sharp frequency dependence.
 This result shows the evidence of frequency conversion for acoustic noise.

 The linearity between sound PSD and interferometer PSD can be verified by comparing the excess of the interferometer PSDs normalized by the microphone's signal: